OBOAcademy/obook/docs/lesson/pull-requests.md

 1. To review a PR, you should view the Files changed and view the diff.
 1. Make sure the changes made address the ticket.
 1. Make sure there are not any unintended or unwanted changes on the PR.
-1. You can leave commnets and requests for changes on the PR.
+1. You can leave comments and requests for changes on the PR.

 <a name="change"></a>
 ## How to change a pull request in response to review